 What is Reunification?

-Reunification is the process in which orphaned or abandoned children are reintroduced into the home and community of their family of origin.
+Reunification is the process in which orphaned or abandoned children are reintroduced into a home of family members in their community of origin.

 Institutionalized care serves an important purpose for parentless children, but, according to the international laws and standards highlighted by the Hague Adoption Convention (HCCH #33, 1993), the UN Declaration on the Protection and Welfare of Children (RES/41/85), and the Convention on the Rights of the Child (United Nations Treaty Series, vol. 1577, No. 27531), orphanage care should be reserved for children who are unable to be placed within a family environment.
-Through reunification CameroonONE and ONETrack International aim to relieve overcrowded and underfunded orphanages, reunite vulnerable families, and support communities in their building of family care infrastructure.
+Through reunification programs, ONETrack International relieves overcrowded and underfunded orphanages, reunites vulnerable families, and supports communities in their building of family care infrastructure.

 For children to achieve a thriving, happy childhood, access to education, healthcare, good nutrition, culture, adult guidance, psychological support, and economic stability are essential.
-Given this, reunification includes family-strengthening programs, such as the In-Home Sponsorship program outlined in the ONETrack International Partner Toolkit, focused on providing guardians and caretakers with childrearing, livelihood, community, psychological, and basic living support.
+Given this, reunification includes family-strengthening programs, such as the Transition to Home program outlined in the ONETrack International Partner Toolkit, that focuses on providing guardians and caretakers with childrearing, livelihood, community, psychological, and basic living support.
 For those children who have been institutionalized due to the death of parents and older siblings, reunification is focused on maintaining ties with surviving relatives and enabling those relatives to take over the care of the orphaned child with the same family-strengthening programs.

 In the context of our Partner Toolkit, the term “family care” will be considered birth, extended family, foster or adoptive homes, where children have either been reunited with family of biological origin or permanently integrated into a family atmosphere with similar cultural ties.
-“Institutionalized care” will be considered state-run non-family-based group homes, temporary transitional care, residential care, and large institutions such as orphanages, in which children are hosted together in a facility with trained or untrained professionals taking on the role of a twenty-four-hour caregiver.
+“Institutionalized care” will be considered state-run or non-family-based group homes, and large institutions such as orphanages, in which children are hosted together in a facility with trained or untrained professionals taking on the role of a twenty-four-hour caregiver.

 Why is it Important to Transition Children Back into Family Care?